-Figure 1 reports the probability that boat owners go fishing on a given day of the week, from Monday to Saturday, since all boat owners in the sample rest on Sunday.
+Figure 1 reports the probability that boat owners go fishing on a given day of the week. from Monday to Saturday, since all boat owners in the sample rest on Sunday.
 As we can see from the figure, the probability of working is highest in the beginning of the week and it declines as days go by.
 Then, on Saturday, it increases again.
-The figure suggests that there is important variation in labor supply decisions and yet fishing and marketing conditions are similar across days of the week.3 Hence, it is likely that the within-week pattern of labor supply is driven by changes in the opportunity cost of fishing across the week.
+The figure suggests that there is important variation in labor supply decisions and yet fishing and marketing conditions are similar across days of the week.
+It is therefore likely that the within-week pattern of labor supply is driven by changes in the opportunity cost of fishing across the week.
 One possible explanation for this pattern is fatigue: since fishing is an onerous activity, boat owners may get tired as they work on consecutive days.
-This could increase the opportunity cost of their leisure and, consequently, they may decide to take a day off after having worked for several consecutive days.4 This behavior would be consistent with standard neoclassical preferences that are non-separable across days because of accumulated fatigue.
-Alternatively, boat owners may decide not to work later in the week because accumulated earnings early in the week reach a certain weekly income target.
+This could increase the opportunity cost of their leisure and, consequently, they may decide to take a day off after having worked for several consecutive days.
+This behavior would be consistent with standard neoclassical preferences that are non-separable across days because of accumulated fatigue.
+Alternatively, boat owners may decide not to work later in the week because accumulated earnings early in the week have reached a certain weekly income target.
 As described by Kahneman and Tversky (2000), individuals with reference-dependent preferences experience high (low) marginal utility of income below (above) some income threshold.
 The likelihood of working for individuals with these preferences decreases discontinuously when the earnings target is achieved.

-In this paper we test whether the labor supply of Indian boat owners conforms to the predictions of the standard neoclassical model.
+In this paper, we test whether the labor supply of Indian boat owners conforms to the predictions of the standard neoclassical model.
 Individuals with standard time-separable neoclassical preferences should be more likely to work when earnings are temporarily high.
-To identify this intertemporal labor supply wage-elasticity we exploit exogenous wage shifters such as the lunar calendar, variation in internationally determined prices of fish, and the price of intermediate inputs (i.e. kerosene).
-These factors affect the profitability of the fishing activity but, under plausible assumptions, do not affect the opportunity cost of working.
-Hence, these factors can be used as instruments for the wage and allow the identification of the wage-participation elasticity.5
+To identify this intertemporal labor supply wage-elasticity, we exploit exogenous wage shifters such as the lunar calendar, variation in internationally determined prices of fish, and the price

-3The probability of fishing on a given day is computed as the fraction of boatowners that worked each day, across all years and boatowners.
+$^{3}$ The probability of fishing on a given day is computed as the fraction of boatowners that worked each day, across all years and boatowners.
 See section 2 for further details about the particular context of our study.

-4The increase in the probability of working on Saturday could be explained by the anticipation of rest on Sunday.
+&lt;sup>4The increase in the probability of working on Saturday could be explained by the anticipation of rest on Sunday.